-Employer-provided adoption benefits are a growing trend.
-In 2009, a survey by Hewitt Associates found that more than half of the 940 major employers offered some type of adoption benefits (up from only 12% in 1990).
-It seems employers have found that providing adoption benefits displays social responsibility, the ability to respond to changing times, and creates more satisfied employees.
+Back in 2009, a survey by Hewitt Associates found that more than half of the 940 major employers offered some type of adoption benefits (up from only 12% in 1990).

 What Kind of Adoption Benefits Do Employers Provide?

 Adoption benefits are typically similar to the benefits accessible by new biological parents.
-They can be grouped into three categories: financial assistance, informational resources, and parental leave.
+They can be grouped into three categories.
 Your employer may offer you several of these types of benefits during your adoption.

 Reimbursement plans typically cover 80% of certain itemized expenses up to around $4,000 (on average).
 Some employers will provide reimbursements at a higher rate for a special needs adoption.

 Employer-provided financial assistance often covers your agency fees or legal fees.
 Your employers also might help you with medical costs, travel expenses, birth mother assistance, and counseling fees.